iepathos/seahorse/README.md

 Seahorse is in active development.
 Its organization and design is influenced heavily by Django, Flask, and Tornado frameworks.
 The goal of Seahorse is to provide a rock solid starter template and design for building asynchronous web applications.

 Seahorse makes some decisions for you, like it is using RethinkDB by default for the database.
-RethinkDB is a NoSQL based database with an emphasis on being asynchronous, scalable and works great with Tornado.
+RethinkDB is a NoSQL based database with an emphasis on being asynchronous, scalable and built right on top of Tornado.
 A more customizable design is planned, but not a high priority.